mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **The New Normal:**

-> *The Sundering has stopped expanding.
+> *The Worldrend has stopped expanding.
 Primordial entity defeated or sealed.
 But damage is permanent.
 The world is... different.
 Shattered.
 Tirvandor is now dozens of island-realities, connected by dangerous "between-spaces" where physics doesn't work.*

 **What Remains:**

 - Kaer Thandros (protected by massive magical wards)
 - Aethermere (sunk partially, now amphibious city)
 - Scattered settlements in stable zones
-- Perhaps 40% of pre-Sundering population
+- Perhaps 40% of pre-Worldrend population
 - New species entering through permanent rifts

 **Your Role:**